We have a variety of creative arts projects taking place across our inpatient sites and also in community settings.

 This is a community project involving many schools and organisations in Tamworth as part of the Art in Unusual Places project.
 It is being delivered by Arts and Events at Tamworth Council and funded by Arts Council England.

-Ward staff have also become involved with the project and are working with the service users regularly on it as it has proved to be very therapeutic for everyone on the wards.
+Ward staff have been involved with the project and working with service users on it as it has proved to be very therapeutic for everyone on the wards.